 - Fried shrimp

-Because the number of fish eaten on this day does vary from area to area, there is no exact meaning behind the number seven.
+Because the number of fish eaten on this day does vary from area to area (in fact, in Italy, this feast is mainly referred to as La Vigilia, or the vigil.
+The number part seems to be a North American addition), there is no exact meaning behind the number seven.
 It has been hypothesized, however, that the number refers to the fact that seven is "God's number."
 Another theory is that the number of fish corresponds to the number of days in a week - the time it took Mary and Joseph to travel to Bethlehem.
 Other theories include references to the seven sacraments and to the seven deadly sins.

 Rather than serving seven fish, some households serve ten, to designate the stations of the cross.
 Nine fish refers to the holy trinity, multiplied by three.
 Serving 12 fish, however, typically refers to the number of Apostles, although some households serve 11 or 13 for the same reason.
 Other numbers may be used by families forging their own traditions or using whatever amounts of fish are available to feed a specific number of guests.